mateuszgrzyb-pl/searchless-chess/README.md

-# ♟️ Searchless Chess: Grandmaster-Level Chess Through Pure Neural Intuition
+# ♟️ Searchless Chess: Master-Level Chess Through Pure Neural Intuition

 A neural network that plays chess without search algorithms—relying purely on learned intuition from millions of positions evaluated by Stockfish.